schneider128k/deep_rl/installation/installation.md

 ### Jupyter notebook

-The best is to use Anaconda navigator to launch jupyter Notebook.
+Use Anaconda navigator to launch jupyter notebook.

 ### Tensorflow/Keras

 Use Anaconda navigator to install ```tensorflow-gpu``` and ```keras-gpu```.
 I am working here with tensorflow 1.14.
-Eventually, I plan to port to tensorflow 2.0.
+Eventually, I plan to port the code to tensorflow 2.0.